grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

    {{< /admonition >}}

 1. Publish your entry by the release date you've entered.
    - To publish from GitHub, merge your PR.
    - To publish from the CMS:
    1. In the **Status** drop-down, click **Ready**.
    1. In the **Publish** drop-down, click **Publish now**.

 <!-- vale Grafana.GoogleWill = YES -->

-The entry appears in [What's new from Grafana Labs](https://grafana.com/whats-new/) on the release date you've entered.
-If the date is in the past, it appears immediately.
+The `FEATURE RELEASE DATE` sets the earliest time that a note can be included in [What's new from Grafana Labs](https://grafana.com/whats-new/).
+If the date is in the past, the note is included in the next public website build.

 For Grafana versioned releases, the content you enter in the CMS is published in the versioned What's new at a later date.
 To understand the process of creating release notes for Grafana versioned releases, refer to [Create the versioned release notes](#create-the-versioned-release-notes).